-We asked Rob Sattler, a commercial real estate broker & Advisor at Cresa New York to share his experience with AscendixRE Foundations for Salesforce.
+We asked Rob Sattler, a commercial real estate broker & Advisor at Cresa New York to share his story of data migration from Excel to AscendixRE Foundations for Salesforce.
 But before that, we asked him a few questions to get to know more about his background in commercial real estate.

 Q: Tell us a little about your current focus and background.